 These changes give tenecteplase a longer plasma half-life and greater fibrin specificity.
 Tenecteplase has a half-life ranging initially from 20-24 minutes to 130 minutes for final clearance, mostly through liver metabolism.
 In addition, these amino acid modifications allow single-bolus administration and yield decreased bleeding side effects as a consequence of the high fibrin specificity.

-Several clinical trials are now under way to assess possible new indications for tenecteplase (eg, in AIS and massive PE).
+Several clinical trials have been initiated to assess possible new indications for tenecteplase (eg, in AIS and massive PE).

 Urokinase is the fibrinolytic agent that is most familiar to interventional radiologists and that has been used most often for peripheral intravascular thrombus and occluded catheters.